hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-relatedperson-intro.md

   - *Prefer not to answer* may be represented by sending the code "asked-declined"
   - *Not stated or inadequately described* may be represented by the code "unknown"
   - Where the workflow does not support obtaining a gender identity value, it may be represented by sending the code "not-asked"
-- This profile supports patient sex and gender information currently in use in various official documents and services using the [Person Recorded Sex Or Gender](http://hl7.org/fhir/StructureDefinition/individual-recordedSexOrGender) extension, as per the guidance in the following table.
+- This profile supports a recorded sex or gender (RSG) value using the using the [Person Recorded Sex Or Gender](http://hl7.org/fhir/StructureDefinition/individual-recordedSexOrGender) extension.
+RSG information includes the various sex and gender concepts that are often used in existing systems but are known NOT to represent a gender identity, sex parameter for clinical use, or attributes related to sexuality, such as sexual orientation, sexual activity, or sexual attraction.
 <table border="1">
     <thead>
     <tr>
-    <th>Sex and gender information to represent</th>
+    <th>RSG information to represent</th>
     <th>extension:value</th>
     <th>extension:type</th>
     <th>extension:sourceDocument</th>